 Biography

-Born and raised in Lagos, Nigeria, I am a Ph.D. student who is broadly interested in the history of Africa, the African Diaspora and Gender & Women Studies.
+Born and raised in Lagos, Nigeria, I am a doctoral researcher who is broadly interested in the history of Africa, more specifically, nineteen and twentieth century African History, the African Diaspora and Africana Feminisms.
 Prior to joining UIUC in Fall 2022, I was a NOPART exchange student at the Norwegian University of Science and Technology (NTNU) for Spring Semester 2022.
-My research activities examine migration, settlement patterns, identity formation and inter-group relations in West Africa, as well as sites of historical memory within the sub-region.
-In addition, the varied impact of the Second World War on Africa and Africans.
-Moreover, I spend my spare time discussing social and political issues, watching football highlights and surfing the internet and social media, especially, Facebook.
+My research activities examine migration, settlement patterns, identity formation and inter-group relations in West Africa, as well as sites of historical memory within the sub-region and Africana Feminisms.
+In addition, war/military history of Africa and the varied impact of the two World Wars on Africa and Africans.
+Moreover, I spend my spare time discussing social and political issues, watching soccer highlights, surfing the internet, social media, and cooking for leisure.

 Research Interests